gloryleilani/canvas-react/README.md

 Possible future features:
 * Ability to undo the last paint stroke.
 * Ability to use stencils.
-* Ability to change the background to a different brick wall image or a coloring page
+* Ability to change the background to a coloring page
-* Ability to select from additional paint colors.
 * Ability to fill shapes with colors or patterns.
 * Ability to erase.